gingin77/currency_converter/README.md

 To run this tool, you must obtain a key from [Open Exchange Rates](https://openexchangerates.org/).
 This is easy and doesn't require that you give credit card info.

+Users are able to select both the input and output currency type.
+Conversion records are stored in a local Mongo database.
+Besides doing simple conversions, the user can retrieve the last conversion, up to 10 of the most recent conversions, and can choose a convert-to currency to filter on.
+Finally, the entire db can be exported to a .csv file.
+The user can choose and file name and file location, though the path defaults to the current directory so if the user doesn't want to enter a file path, they do not need to.

 ## System Requirements
 1. [Node.JS](https://nodejs.org/en/)
 2. [MongoDB](https://www.mongodb.com/)